 As I drove further west, now about twelve miles from the bridge, in the blink of an eye the forest scenery exited and Lake Michigan shoreline took over.
 Beachfront, sand dunes, and brush as far as my eyes could see straight ahead.
 If you park anywhere on either side of the road and find one of the narrow paths to get to the water, it is an escape from everything.
 There are no facilities or amenities, so it will be just you and the Great Lakes waters.
 I recommend driving back and forth along this stretch of highway with the windows down!

-Whether you explore things to do in St Ignace, stay south of the Mackinac Bridge enjoying the best restaurants in Mackinaw City, or enjoy a stay at one of the best hotels on Mackinac Island, there’s so much to do, see, eat, and explore in this uniquely Michigan destination between the Upper Peninsula and Lower Peninsula.
+Whether you explore things to do in St Ignace, head east on M-134 toward the Les Cheneaux Islands, stay south of the Mackinac Bridge enjoying the best restaurants in Mackinaw City, or enjoy a stay at one of the best hotels on Mackinac Island, there’s so much to do, see, eat, and explore in this uniquely Michigan destination between the Upper Peninsula and Lower Peninsula.